pcorbel/scitizen/README.md

 ![Devices](docs/assets/scitizen-local-3.png)

+## 🤝 Contributing

+Thanks for helping Scitizen reaching more people and being more stable and user friendly ✨.

+To contribute, please see our [contribution guidelines](CONTRIBUTING.md).

 ## 🙏 Acknowledgement

 First 🥇, we wanted to thanks the Raspberry Pi Foundations for creating devices as awesome as the Raspberry Pis.